PhuongPham1234/phuong-p/projects/Calculator.md

 layout: project
 type: project
 image: img/vacay/vacay-square.png
-title: "Vacay"
+title: "Calculator"
-date: 2015
+date: 2024-03-12
 published: true
 labels:
-  - Javascript
-  - Meteor
-  - MongoDB
-  - GitHub
+  - Java
-summary: "A responsive web application for travel planning that my team developed in ICS 415."
+summary: "A simple calculator implemented using stack as data structure for ICS 211 ."
 ---

 Vacay is a web application that I helped create as a team project in ICS 415, Spring 2015.
 The project helped me learn how to design and implement a responsive web site.